The benefits of living in a retirement village

 And don’t forget to look at the activities calendar.
 Movie nights, shopping trips, happy hour and concerts are just a few of the activities on offer when living in retirement villages.
 These events are a great way to get to know your neighbours and form new friendships.

-3. Chat to the staff and residents
+3. Chat to the staff and residents.

 Talking to the manager and staff is an important way for you to gauge whether you’d be content living in the village.
 Do they seem friendly and responsive, as well as efficient?
-Are they open with you about any village issues?
+Are they open about any village issues?

 There’s no substitute for experience, so chatting to existing residents can also reveal a lot about life in the village.
 They’ll be able to tell you if it’s well run and a happy, safe place to live.